 Rapid weight loss = rapid weight REGAIN + health problems!

 And that’s exactly what you get with most cleanses on the market.
-Just go to your local health food store and you’ll see shelves upon shelves of pills and detox kits promising to clear your bowels, detoxify your liver, and help you drop several pounds without doing anything.
+Just go to your local health food store, and you’ll see shelves of pills and detox kits promising to clear your bowels, detoxify your liver, and help you drop several pounds without doing anything.

 It’s no wonder cleansing has gotten a bad reputation.

-About a year ago, Health Canada issued a WARNING regarding a very dangerous cleansing product called the “Complete 7-Day Cleanse“.
+About a year ago, Health Canada issued a WARNING regarding cleansing dangerous products called the “Complete 7-Day Cleanse“.

-Even if you don’t live in the Great White North (aka Canada), this is still important to know about…
+This is still important even if you don’t live in the Great White North (aka Canada).

 Here’s a snippet from the “health advisory” that was issued:

-OTTAWA – Health Canada is advising consumers that the unauthorized product “”Complete 7-Day Cleanse”” is being recalled because it contains a number of active ingredients with a combined effect that may pose serious health risks.
-“Complete 7-Day Cleanse”” is a multi-ingredient natural health product promoted for “”cleansing” or removing toxins from the body.
+Health Canada advises consumers that the unauthorized product “Complete 7-Day Cleanse” is being recalled because it contains several active ingredients with a combined effect that may pose serious health risks that lead to dangerous cleansing.
+“Complete 7-Day Cleanse” is a multi-ingredient natural health product promoted for “cleansing” or removing toxins from the body.

-According to package labeling, the product contains over 30 active ingredients, some having a diuretic (water pill) or laxative (stimulant , and bulk-forming) effect.
-This combination of ingredients may increase the laxative or diuretic impact of the product and pose a risk of dehydration and/or electrolyte imbalance.
+According to package labeling, the product contains over 30 active ingredients, some having a diuretic (water pill) or laxative (stimulant and bulk-forming) effect.
+This combination of ingredients may increase the laxative or diuretic impact of the product and pose a risk of dehydration and electrolyte imbalance.

 Symptoms of severe dehydration may involve an altered mental state and dizziness.
-Symptoms of moderate to severe electrolyte imbalance (which is an imbalance of salts in the body, such as potassium or sodium) may include muscle weakness or cramping, abnormal heartbeat, and difficulties breathing.
+Symptoms of moderate to severe electrolyte imbalance (an imbalance of salts in the body, such as potassium or sodium) may include muscle weakness or cramping, abnormal heartbeat, and difficulties breathing.

 The product is available at retail outlets across Canada and over the Internet.
 The Canadian importer, Iovate Health Sciences International Inc., of Oakville, Ontario, has initiated a nationwide recall at the request of Health Canada.

-These 4 paragraphs remind us that “quick fixes” don’t work and they’re outright dangerous!
+These four paragraphs remind us that “quick fixes” don’t work and are dangerous!

-Other than supporting your body’s natural cleansing processes through food.
+Other than supporting your body’s natural cleansing processes through food to avoid cleansing dangerous.

-That nothing is more effective for achieving such goals – with long-lasting results – by simply cleaning up your diet and actually solving the root cause of the problem.
+Nothing is more effective for achieving such goals – with long-lasting results – than simply cleaning up your diet and solving the root cause of the problem.